Chart Color Schemes

 Karabar is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Karabar's dwelling structures, as per the latest Census, consisted of 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 74.5% houses and 25.5% other dwellings.
-Home ownership in Karabar was at 29.8%, similar to Non-Metro NSW's level.
-The remaining dwellings were either mortgaged (41.0%) or rented (29.2%).
-The median monthly mortgage repayment in the area was $1,950, below Non-Metro NSW's average of $2,167.
-The median weekly rent figure was recorded at $350, compared to Non-Metro NSW's $355.
-Nationally, Karabar's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Karabar's dwelling structures, as per the latest Census evaluation, consisted of 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+Home ownership in Karabar stood at 29.8%, similar to Non-Metro NSW, with the remaining dwellings either mortgaged (41.0%) or rented (29.2%).
+The median monthly mortgage repayment in Karabar was $1,950, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent figure in Karabar was recorded at $350, compared to Non-Metro NSW's $355.
+Nationally, Karabar's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing